College Hill, St. Louis: Transportation

 The College Hill area is currently served by four Bi-State bus lines.
 They are the Sarah Line, West Florissant Line, Grand Avenue Line, Vandeventer Line, and Broadway Line.
 The Sarah and Vandeventer Lines serve the western part of the City, including access to both St. Louis and Washington Universities.
 The West Florissant line provides transportation to North St. Louis County and Downtown St. Louis.
-The Broadway bus will also provide transportation to parts of North County, Downtown, and South City.
+The Broadway bus also provides transportation to parts of North County, Downtown, and South City.
 Once Downtown, passengers can transfer to the St. Louis Metro for access to the Airport, Clayton, and the East Side (Illinois).
 The Grand Avenue Line will provide transportation to points along Grand Avenue, including Grand Center, St. Louis University, and access to Grand Avenue stop of Metro.

 Quick and easy access to Interstate 70, College Hill's northern border, is also available at the Adelaide Avenue, West Florissant, Broadway, and East Grand entrances and exits.
-Within minutes you can easily access Downtown, the airport, and Interstates 55, 44 and 170.
-This quick access makes arriving at urban and outlying suburban destination very convenient.
+Within minutes you can access the Downtown, the airport, and Interstates 55, 44 and 170.
+This quick access makes arriving at urban and outlying suburban destination convenient.

 Demographics

-In 2020, College Hill's racial makeup was 92.2% Black, 4.3% White, 0.5% Native American, 1.7% Asian, 1.6% Two or More Races, and 0.2% Some Other Race.
+In 2020, College Hill's racial makeup was 92.2% Black, 4.3% White, 0.5% Native American, 1.7% Asian, 1.6% two or more races, and 0.2% some other races.
 0.6% of College Hill's population was of Hispanic or Latino origin.